mdombrov-33/twitch-analytics-mcp/README.md

 - Compare streamers side-by-side
 - Track game popularity over time

-Instead of manually checking Twitch or using multiple analytics sites, just ask Claude questions like "How is pokimane performing this week?" or "What games are trending right now?"
+Instead of manually checking Twitch or using multiple analytics sites, just ask your MCP client questions like "How is pokimane performing this week?" or "What games are trending right now?"

 ## Tech Stack

-- **FastMCP** - Server framework for Claude Desktop integration
+- **FastMCP** - MCP server framework
 - **twitchAPI** - Python wrapper for Twitch Helix API
-- **APSW** - SQLite database (chosen for WSL2 compatibility)
+- **APSW** - SQLite database (cross-platform compatibility)
 - **APScheduler** - Background data collection
 - **Pydantic** - Data validation and modeling

 ## How it works

 ```
-Claude Desktop ←→ MCP Protocol ←→ FastMCP Server ←→ Twitch API
+MCP Client ←→ MCP Protocol ←→ FastMCP Server ←→ Twitch API
                                     ↓
                             SQLite Analytics Cache
 ```

 The server runs in the background, collecting Twitch data every few minutes and caching it locally.
-When you ask Claude about Twitch analytics, it uses the MCP tools to query this data and give you instant insights.
+When you query Twitch analytics through your MCP client, it uses the MCP tools to access this data and provide instant insights.

+## MCP Client Compatibility

+Works with any MCP-compatible client including:

+- Claude Desktop
+- Custom MCP implementations
+- Third-party MCP clients
+- Your own applications using MCP libraries

 ## Features (Planned)